VCDN-2025-INSY7314/Hello-INSY7314/12 - Pipelining with Newman and SonarQube/README.md

 In **CircleCI Project Settings → Environment Variables**, set:

 - `SONAR_PROJECT` → your project key
-- `SONAR_ORGANIZATION` → your SonarCloud organization
+- `SONAR_ORGANIZATION` → your SonarCloud organization key
 - `SONAR_TOKEN` → secure token generated in SonarCloud

+The project key and organization are set by you as your configure your project in SonarCloud.
+They are also available under your project information tab if you need to access them after creating.

 ### Step 3.
 Review Sonar Analysis Job
 Add a new step in `config.yml` under `sonar-analysis`: